-- Bench Heading $\stackrel{\textbf{0.0}}{\clubsuit}$ which sets the direction of the design slope (mainfall). - Bench Elevation which you can use to set a relative and or absolute b reference elevation.
+- Bench Heading which sets the direction of the design slope (mainfall). - Bench Elevation which you can use to set a relative or absolute reference elevation.

 Tap the blue icon to bench your machine or touch and hold the icon to open the relevant settings screen and then edit as required.